 "Is the new e-Course version of the Asheford Program completely online or will I have to download it?

 No, there is absolutely nothing to download.
 The e-Course is entirely online, and is as easy to navigate as opening an email.
 All you'll need is a pass-code and you'll have immediate access to the courseware.
+You can study on any device, and anywhere that suits your schedule.

 "What about making a hard-copy... can I print-off the e-Course?"